-For the purpose of our continuous development and improvement of mid- to long-term corporate value, the Board of Directors has stipulated and announced the Policy for Improving the System and Initiatives for Promoting Constructive Interactions with Shareholders.
+For the purpose of our continuous development and improvement of mid- to long-term corporate value, the Board of Directors has stipulated and announced the Policy for Improving the System and Initiatives for Promoting Constructive Dialogue with Shareholders/Investors.

-Policy for Improving the System and Initiatives for Promoting Constructive Interactions with Shareholders
+Policy for Improving the System and Initiatives for Promoting Constructive Dialogue with Shareholders/Investors

-1) Basic Policy
+1) Basic policy

-For the purpose of our continuous development and improvement of mid- to long-term corporate value, we, centering on the CEO and the CFO, actively conduct constructive interactions with shareholders.
+For the purpose of our continuous development and improvement of mid- to long-term corporate value, we, centering on the CEO and the CFO, actively conduct constructive dialogue with shareholders/investors (hereinafter, "shareholders, etc.").
 The IR function assists such initiatives through internal information exchange and improving the system for providing shareholders' opinions as feedback, etc. to the upper management team.